AhmetZamanis/KaggleStoreSales/ReportPart1.md

-**holidays.csv** contains information about local (city-wide), regional (state-wide) and national holidays, and some special nation-wide events in the time period.
-We will use these along with the stores’ location data to create calendar features.
+**holidays.csv** contains information about local (city-wide), regional (state-wide) and national holidays, and some special nation-wide events that occured in the time period.
+We will use these along with the stores’ location data to create calendar features, to adjust for effects of holidays and special events on sales.

 ``` python
 print(df_holidays.head(5))